On Systole, Kissing Number and Volume of Arithmetic Manifolds: Introduction

 \section{Introduction}

-The study of arithmetic groups is an important area of research with different and interesting connections with other branches of mathematics, such as differential geometry, number theory, ergodic theory, dynamical systems among many others.
-Some examples of this fruitful interaction can be found in the solution of long-standing open problems in Number Theory such as the Oppenheimer Conjecture due to Margulis, and the understanding of the structure of unipotent flows by Ratner.
+The study of arithmetic groups is an important area of research with different and interesting connections with other branches of mathematics, such as differential geometry, number theory, ergodic theory, dynamical systems, among many others.
+Some examples of this fruitful interaction can be found in the solution of long-standing open problems in number theory, such as the Oppenheimer Conjecture due to Margulis, and the understanding of the structure of unipotent flows by Ratner (e.g. \cite{Mar97} and \cite{Mor05}).

 The main developments in the theory of arithmetic groups have been carried out mainly in research centers in Europe and United States.
-However, the interest for these topics has increased among mathematicians based in Latin American, particularly in connections with Riemmanian Geometry, Ergodic Theory and Dynamical Systems, traditional areas of research in countries such as Argentina, Brazil, Mexico and Uruguay.
-This increasing interest creates the great opportunity to connect a well-established area of research, the theory of arithmetic groups, to problems that are of interest for mathematicians in this part of the world.
+However, the interest in these topics has increased among mathematicians based in Latin America, particularly in connections with Riemannian geometry, ergodic theory, and dynamical systems, traditional areas of research in countries such as Argentina, Brazil, Mexico, and Uruguay.
+This increasing interest creates a great opportunity to connect a well-established area of research, the theory of arithmetic groups, to problems that are of interest to mathematicians in this part of the world.
 To accomplish this, we first need to heal a natural challenge: \textit{how can we help students and researchers, from different areas of mathematics, to understand the basic elements of the theory of arithmetic groups, usually seen as very technical?}

-The purpose of this expository article is to give a down-to-hearth introduction to the notion of an arithmetic group and arithmetic manifold.
-To achieve this we have decided to bring two geometrical questions relating the growth of systole and kissing number in hyperbolic manifolds, as a motivational guide, whose answers so far are given by the use of arithmetic manifolds.
-As a consequence, we answer these questions in detail for dimension 2, we mention was is known for hyperbolic manifolds of higher dimension, and also for other locally symmetric spaces.
+The purpose of this expository article is to give a down-to-Earth introduction to the notion of an arithmetic group and an arithmetic manifold.
+To achieve this we have decided to bring two geometrical questions relating to the growth of systoles and kissing numbers in hyperbolic manifolds, as a motivational guide, whose answers so far are given by the use of arithmetic manifolds.
+As a consequence, we answer these questions in detail for dimension 2, we mention what is known for hyperbolic manifolds of higher dimension, and also for other locally symmetric spaces.
 We end the exposition with some open questions.